Oliverzhang0314/dsa4263-fraud-detection/README.md

 **Functions**

 **Hands-on**
-The model on Phishing Domain Detection Dataset can be found here: [Phishing Domain](notebooks/main.ipynb) The model on Malicious URLs Dataset can be found here: [Malicious URLs](notebooks/new_dataset.ipynb)
+The model on Phishing Domain Detection Dataset can be found here: [Phishing Domain](notebooks/phishing_domain.ipynb)

+The model on Malicious URLs Dataset can be found here: [Malicious URLs](notebooks/malicious_url.ipynb)

+The evaluation of Jaccrd Similarity between feature importance of two models can be found here: [Feature Importance](notebook/feature_comparison.ipynb)

 # Contributor
 A team of 5 Data Science and Analytics Students from National University of Singapore: Duan Tianyu, Qiu qishuo, Zhang Xiangyu, Zhao Xi, Zhu Yi Fu